 Print secure barcode tickets with copy protection

 Printing secure tickets or badges, which cannot be forged or copied, has never been easier and cheaper!
 Just use the TicketCreator Barcode edition to create and print tickets with a unique barcode on each ticket.

-TicketCreator prints on each ticket a unique 10-digit number as a barcode, which is checked at the entrance with the BarcodeChecker software and a simple barcode scanner (USB or PS/2, starting at € 50,-/ $ 60,-/ £ 45,-), a webcam or an Android phone.
+TicketCreator prints on each ticket a unique 10-digit number as a barcode, which is checked at the entrance with the BarcodeChecker software and a simple barcode scanner (USB or PS/2, starting at € 50,-/ $ 60,-/ £ 45,-), a webcam, an Android phone or iPhone.

 Each barcode can only be used once to enter.
 Therefore, copied or forged tickets are rejected and your revenues are protected.
 By default, the tickets are labeled with random numbers with 10digits, which serve as copy protection.
 However, you can also use serial numbers or import other numbers from a CSV or text file (only numbers smaller than 2.000.000.000).

 can be printed as Code 2 of 5 interleaved, Code 39 or QR code.

 And the best thing: There are no additional costs!
 Printing secure barcode tickets

 does not causes any additional costs for special paper